 Dante Networking

 The Model 5682's Dante interface can be configured for either Switched or Redundant network operation.
 In the Switched mode, only a single Gigabit Ethernet (GigE) connection is required.
 The unit's second Gigabit Ethernet port can function either as an active "loop-thru" resource or left unused.
 When the Model 5682 is placed in the Redundant mode, two Gigabit Ethernet connections are made to two independent LANs, allowing support for Redundant Dante operation.
 This ensures that the loss of one network resource will not result in the interruption of Dante networked audio signals.
 Sample rates of 44.1, 48, 88.2, and 96 kHz are supported, although selecting the latter two will reduce the number of interface channels.
+The bit depth can be selected for 16, 24, or 32.

 Dante AES67 and Domain Manager Support